ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Perrysburg journal._](https://chroniclingamerica.loc.gov/lccn/sn87076843/1874-06-26/ed-1/seq-2)

 #### 1874-06-26 &middot; Perrysburg, Wood Co., O. [Ohio]

 <table style="width: 100%;"><tr><td style="width: 50%">

+f.Hwlng short rules for action, in case
+of accident, will be found lueful to re­
 mertbor: For du-it in the eyes avoid
 rubbing ; dash water in thnn ; remove
 cindtr, ete.. with the round point ot a